Minimum wage in the UK

 Minimum wage in the US

-Individual states may set a higher minimum wage and Washington DC has the highest in the US at $15.20, followed by California at $14.00.
-In total, 21 states have never raised the minimum wage higher than the federally mandated $7.25.
+Individual states may set a higher minimum wage and Washington DC has the highest in the US at $16.10, followed by California at $15.00.
+As of 2022, 29 states and the District of Columbia have raised the minimum wage higher than the federally mandated $7.25.

 The Fight for $15 started to gain momentum among fast-food workers in 2012 and has picked up again since Joe Biden was elected in November 2020.